 In the 911 Emergencies/Errors Notifications sub-section, select the Extensions tab, followed by the Extension List sub-tab.
-For Extension, select the extension of each digital notification point from Section 3, and click Add.
+For Extension, select the extension of each notification point from Section 3, and click Add.

-In the compliance testing, "22024" was the only digital notification point, as shown in the resultant screenshot below.
+In the compliance testing, below is list of notification points, as shown in the resultant screenshot below.